jcolag/entropy-arbitrage/2026-04-02-captive-pursuit.md

 ## Quick Commentary

-Ignore the fact that you could describe the plot of this episode as "[*The Most Dangerous Game*](https://en.wikipedia.org/wiki/The_Most_Dangerous_Game) stumbles onto DS9" for a moment.
+Ignore the fact that you could describe the plot of this episode as "{% wiki The_Most_Dangerous_Game|*The Most Dangerous Game*|en %} stumbles onto DS9" for a moment.
 Knowing where the series goes, I want to draw attention to one (segmented) line that I believe most people have ignored, despite it not only strongly foreshadowing upcoming plot points, but also doing what every *Star Trek* story arguably needs to do.

  > **HUNTER**: But he is sentient only because we have made him sentient.
 He has been bred for the hunt.
 His entire reason to exist is the hunt.
 To make it as exciting, as interesting, as he can.
 Obviously, you do not comprehend.
  >